awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-device.md

 An object representing a container instance host device\.

-**Note**
-This object isn't applicable to jobs running on Fargate resources and shouldn't be provided\.

 ## Syntax<a name="aws-properties-batch-jobdefinition-device-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: